VerisimilitudeX/quickfilters/README.md

 </details>

-## Colored Inversion to Color Converter
+## Photographic Negative to Color Converter
 Simply select your images, and they will be batch converted to colored inversion instantly, with no loss of image resolution.

 ![Inverted to Color Conversion](https://user-images.githubusercontent.com/96280466/184594032-e357db52-7237-467a-961d-8e7067d70d2e.png)